rovaughn/box/README.md

     - Make sure zeroes are cleared when reading in a file?
     - Make the nonce an optional parameter?
 Could be good for network type stuff.
-    - Do we really need the beforenm/afternm stuff?
-Maybe we only use that in a streaming interface.